rmjhynes/cli-to-do-list/README.md

 # cli-to-do-list
-A to-do list TUI in Go
+A to-do list app in Go.

 ## Run Instructions
 - To list the tasks run `go run main.go`